codecloudchief/katacoda-scenarios/CourseSample/step2.md

 Actual path of pwd command is /bin/pwd, you can find that by running the command `which pwd`{{execute}}

 For example, if /bin is not included in your path you may not able to run even basic commands like pwd.
-The actual path of pwd command is /bin/pwd.
-In Linux everything is treated as file including the commands (or binaries).
+The actual path of pwd command is `/bin/pwd`{{execute}}.
+In Linux everything is treated as file including the commands (like pwd, ps, ls and so on).

-**Note:** If PATH is not set properly you might get command not found error even they those utilities or commands are installed in your system.
+**Note:** If PATH is not set properly you might get command not found error even though those utilities or commands are installed in your system.
 So it's important to know the PATH that has been assigned.